 Seaside Rural Fire Protection District

+Seaside Fire and Rescue was established in 1904.
+It is an all hazards department that responds to:

+Emergency medical calls

+Structure and wildland fires

+Water rescue

 The Seaside Rural Fire Protection District contracts with the City of Seaside to provide fire protection for its district which extends north to Avenue E in Gearhart and 7 miles south of Seaside along Highway 26.
 The City of Seaside’s paid fire staff include the Fire Chief, Division Chief of Prevention, Division Chief of Operations, and two firefighter positions.
+The department also provides mutual aid to the Hamlet, Cannon Beach, and Gearhart rural fire protection districts.
+Per the 2020 Seaside Fire & Rescue Annual Report, there are 14 volunteer firefighters.